MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 | sched_flt_time  | actual_flt_time  | security_delay              |
 | wheels_up_time  |   taxi_out_time  | late_ac_arrival_delay       |

 The analysis is only considering flights that have successfully taken off.
 All flights with an `actual_flight_time = 0` OR `taxi_out_time = 0` OR `tail_number IS NULL` have been removed (count of 32074 out of 1.5 million) to consider only the flights that operated under routine conditions.
-The raw datasets in the repository will still include these flights.
+The .CSVs in the repository will still include these flights.

-Flights that have been removed can include:
+Flights that have been removed include:
 - Cancelled flights
 - Diverted flights
 - Abnormalities attributed to data input